mtlynch/mtlynch.io/content/posts/digitizing/index.md

 I then wrote a script that took that CSV and a list of raw video files and chopped them up into smaller clips.
 The tool that does the heavy lifting is ffmpeg, one of the most popular open source tools for working with video.

+### The surprising challenge of finding frame numbers

 One tricky part of this is that ffmpeg edits in terms of frame numbers.
 I couldn't figure out a way to get Premiere to display the current frame number.
 VLC Media Player didn't seem to offer this either.
 After researching, it turned out the only popular player that offers this as a native feature is QuickTime player.
 I tried for a while to use QuickTime to find the clip boundaries, but to do this well, you really need Premiere's zooming in and out feature and the ability to step back frame by frame or jump a few frames at a time.

 I found instructions for using ffmpeg to *add* frame numbers to all of my videos.
 So I just made a scratch copy of all the videos with a superimposed frame number.
 That allowed me to use Premiere to find the frame boundaries and just record the data in my spreadsheet.

-You'll notice that there are extra columns in the video that don't refer to the frames.
-I'll explain those when I get to the sharing section.
+You'll notice that there are many more columns in the spreadsheet than the frame boundaries.
+I'll explain those when I get to the section describing how I shared these clips.

 ### The glory of an automated solution

-You have to remember that at this point, I've spent literally hundreds of hours going through the tedious process of selecting clip boundaries in Premiere, hitting export, waiting a few minutes for it to complete, then starting over.
-And I did that multiple times for the same clips because of how many times I screwed up either digitization or preserving metadata.
+At this point, I had literally spent **hundreds** of hours going through the tedious process of selecting clip boundaries in Premiere, hitting export, waiting a few minutes for it to complete, then starting over.
+And because I had to repeat this process so many times either because I didn't capture the raw footage well enough or I didn't preserve all the metadata I wanted, I had repeated this whole process 2-3 times for each clip.

 Once I had it scripted, it was a huge weight off my shoulders.
 I didn't have to worry that I was dropping metadata or I picked the wrong format.
 If there was anything I missed, I could just tweak my script, run it again, and it would all be fine.

 ## Part 3: Sharing

 I had a bunch of clips now, and I wanted a way to share them.
+From my naive first approach, I knew that nobody would want to just download a bunch of opaque files from cloud storage.

+My first attempt at sharing these clips was in 2016, so YouTube, Vimeo, and Netflix were firmly established.
+Everyone had come to expect that they should be able to watch videos by searching a web interface that showed thumbnails and metadata about each clip.

-I saw that just throwing a bunch of files onto cloud storage didn't work, so I wanted a way of sharing them that made them easier to browse and more fun to play with.
-My first attempt at this was in 2016, so YouTube and similar platforms were firmly established.
-I wanted basically a private YouTube that only my family could access.
+I wanted to create a private YouTube that only my family could access.

 ### ClipBucket, the cheap YouTube clone